subs001/PTA/README.md

 # PTA
-Physiotherapy assisstant to aid in performing physical exercises
+Physiotherapy assistant to aid in performing physical exercises